-Through this, we were able to identify a very powerful insight.
-It turns out that while most kids turn brushing into a battle, they actually don’t dislike it.
+We started with identifying what would truly motivate our audience, which we identified through several rounds of contextual interviews in participants’ homes, early prototypes, and concept tests, real-time data analytics, and even visits to multiple dentist offices, to ensure professional feedback was incorporated into the product’s value proposition.
+This led to a very powerful insight: while most kids turn brushing into a battle, they don’t actually dislike it.
 In fact, the feeling of a clean mouth is extremely motivating to them.
-They simply don’t like to stop what they are doing, or don’t want to do what follows brushing teeth (going to bed, for example), so it becomes a stall tactic.
+They simply don’t like to stop what they are doing, or don’t want to do what follows brushing teeth (going to bed, for example), so it became a stall tactic.

-Enter Sparkly, a cute fur-ball in desperate need of brushing help.
+With this in mind, it was clear the connected experience needed to be more than just a glorified toothbrush timer or a game.
+We needed kids to feel empowered to brush on their own, while still providing significant education around how and why to brush.
+This led to the creation of an original character Sparkly, a cute fur-ball in desperate need of brushing help.
 Sparkly was designed to trigger care and nurturing impulses in kids, which sparks a strong emotional connection with the character.
-Because Sparkly has tiny arms, it’s impossible for Sparkly to care for its own teeth… and those teeth are dirty!
+Because Sparkly has tiny arms, it can’t properly care for its teeth.
 The only way to help him is to follow along with the guidance on-screen twice a day.
 The application showcases the desired movement of the toothbrush, providing real-time coaching for proper technique, as instructed by dental professionals.
-When they finish, kids receive a present from their furry friend.
-This variable reward completes the engagement loop (a critical component of Motivational UX™) when they finish a full 2 minutes of brushing, and triggers the desire to return again.
+When they finish, kids receive a present from Sparkly.
+This variable reward completes the engagement loop (a critical component of Motivational UX™) when they finish a full 2 minutes of brushing and triggers the desire to return again.